Azure-Fang/No-Man-s-Sky-Mods/README.md

 # Deprecated Mods

 ## MP Freighter
-Hello Games has made it so that multiple player freighters can exist in a single system, but you can only see and interact with another freighter if you dismiss your on.
+Hello Games has made it so that multiple player freighters can exist in a single system, but you can only see and interact with another freighter if you dismiss your own.
 Consequently, an option to dismiss your frieghter has been added.
 This is a fair compromise to prevent multiplayer refiner issues, so I will no longer maintain or distribute this mod.

 # Pre-emptive FAQ